fit-r2lab/rhubarbe/README.md

   * `$ rhubarbe load`
   * `$ rhubarbe wait`

+## The `leases` subcommand

+As of version 0.7.3:

+* `rhubarbe leases` is offered to all users to inspect the current leases in the system
+* `rhubarbe leases -i` is a utiliy offered to root only, unfortunately, that can create, update and delete leases in a simple terminal application.

 ## Logging

+At this point:

-At this point all logging goes into a file named `rhubarbe.log`, excpet for the monitoring tool that logs into `/var/log/monitor.log`
+* all logging goes into a file named `rhubarbe.log`,
+* except for the monitoring tool that logs into `/var/log/monitor.log`

+# Installation

+## Core

+You need `python-3.4` or higher, and installation can be achieved simply with

+    pip3 install rhubarbe

+## Update

+    pip3 install --upgrade rhubarbe

+## Other libraries

+The following will be automatically installed by `pip3` if not yet installed:

+* `telnetlib3` for invoking `frisbee` on the nodes
+* `aiohttp` for talking to the CMC cards
+* `asyncssh` for talking to ssh (rhubarbe wait mostly for now);
+   * **ubuntu:** you may need to run `apt-get install libffi-dev` before `pip3 install asyncssh`
+* `progressbar33` is used in rendering progress bar in the regular monitor (i.e. without the -c option).

-# Configuration
+# Setting up

 ## Inventory